Plane crashes into New Hampshire building; all on board die | Business

 - United States

-Keene Mayor Mayor George Hansel told The Associated Press that two people on the plane died but that they have not been identified.
+Keene Mayor George Hansel told The Associated Press that two people on the plane died but that they have not been identified.
 He said the the plane hit a two-story barn connected to a multi-family apartment building.
-All eight people were evacuated from the apartment building due to the subsequent fire and have since been relocated.
+All eight people were evacuated from the apartment building due to the subsequent fire.

+At a morning press conference, Hansel said the plane was owned by Monadnock Aviation, which is based at the airport.
+He said it was unclear where the plane was headed and no one answered the phone at Monadnock.
+The cause of the crash remains under investigation and the operations at the airport were not affected, he said.

 “We were probably close to quarter of a mile away, and you could feel the heat from the fire,” Calkins said.
 “It was billowing, so it was a big fire.”